-* Vincent van Gogh, source of his artist quotes on art, paintings and life: letter to his brother Theo, London 6 April 1875; the complete letter of 6 April 1875 – a fully annotated online publication of all the letters, written by or to Vincent van Gogh (free access), by Van Gogh museum Amsterdam (Dutch painter artist making portraits, still lifes + landscape and famous for his many letters Vincent wrote to his brother Theo van Gogh e. o.; at the bottom more biography facts + art links for history information
+* his artist quote on a landscape painting by Matthijs Maris, one of the famous Dutch Impressionist painters of those days: letter to his brother Theo, London 6 April 1875; the complete letter of 6 April 1875 – a fully annotated online publication of all the letters, written by or to Vincent van Gogh (free access), )

 - My dear Theo, Feeling, even a fine feeling, for the beauties of nature isn’t the same as religious feeling, although I believe that the two are closely connected.
 The same is true of a feeling for art.
 Don’t give in to that too much either.
 Hold fast especially to your love for the firm ( the Paris’ art dealers Goupil, where both brothers Van gogh worked, Vincent started in 1869 and his younger brother Theo in 1873, ed.) and for your work … … Nearly everyone has a feeling for nature, some more than others, but there are few who feel that God is a spirit, and they that worship Him must worship him in spirit and in truth.
 Pa is one of the few, Ma too, and also Uncle Vincent, I believe.

-* Vincent van Gogh, source of his artist quotes on art, paintings and life story: letter to his brother Theo, Paris, 17 Sept.
+* Vincent van Gogh, source of his early artist quote on the relation between the beauty of art and the feeling of religion: letter to his brother Theo, Paris, 17 Sept.
 1875; the complete letter of 17 Sept.
-1875 – a fully annotated online publication with free access of all the letters, written by or to Vincent van Gogh; Van Gogh museum Amsterdam (Dutch painter artist, making portraits, still lifes + landscape and famous for his many letters Vincent wrote to his brother Theo e. o.; at the bottom more biography facts + art links for history information
+1875 – a fully annotated online publication with free access

-* Vincent van Gogh, source of his artist quotes on art, paintings and life story: letter to his brother Theo, Amsterdam, 31 May 1877; the complete letter of 31 May 1877 – a fully annotated online publication with free access of all the letters, written by or to Vincent, Van Gogh museum Amsterdam (Dutch painter artist making portraits, still lifes + landscape and famous for his many letters Vincent wrote to his brother Theo e. o.; at the bottom more biography facts + art links for history information on Vincent
+* Vincent van Gogh, source of his early artist quote expressing his religious feelings to brother Theo: letter to his brother Theo, Amsterdam, 31 May 1877; the complete letter of 31 May 1877 – a fully annotated online publication with free access of all his letters

 - Dear Theo, on your birthday I am sending you my best wishes for good health and serenity.
 I should have liked to send you the picture of the potato eaters on that day, but though it is getting on well, it is not quite finished yet.
 Though the ultimate picture will have been painted in a relatively short time and for the greater part from memory, it has taken a whole winter of painting studies of heads and hands.
 And as to those few days in which I have painted it now, it has been a real battle; but one for which I feel great enthusiasm.
 Although I was repeatedly afraid I should never pull it off…